mkumar183/my-diaries/Interview Questions/70 Interview Questions.md

 Example of building logi currently.
 GA.

 10. Describe a situation where you had to work with a difficult coworker.
 - Product partner.
+	- Centralized approach vs Decentralized Approach of management.
-Authoritative, traditional style.
+	- My approach Authoritative, traditional style.
 Experience in managing smaller projects.
 	- Centralized approach while mine is decentralized
 	- Averse to change
 How did I solve:
 - Initially faced huge resistance.
 But also support from my immediate manager.
 - Established trust with small changes